 The case returned to the spotlight recently when Shyne, currently serving a 10-year prison sentence on assault charges, railed against Combs and Brafman in the press.
 Shyne says he fired the gun in self-defense to protect Combs and faults Brafman for sealing his fate.
 “To suggest that Shyne is in prison because of something Puffy did or did not do is an absolute lie,” says Brafman.
 “Shyne should have pled guilty since the evidence against him was overwhelming.”

-Ask Brafman about Combs and a warm glow crosses his face.
-“I love him.
+Ask Brafman about Combs, and he’s nothing but effusive in his praise: “I love him.
 Despite our different backgrounds, we understand each other.
 Many people think all Sean does is party, and he knows how to party better than anyone alive, but he also works incredibly hard.”

 Two years ago, Combs paid an emotional tribute to Brafman (whom Diddy calls “Uncle Benny”) while presenting him with a Racial Harmony Award from the Foundation for Ethnic Understanding.

-Meanwhile, with more rappers entangled in the criminal justice system, it may not be long before Brafman is defending another high-profile star.
+Meanwhile, with more high profile personalities entangled in the criminal justice system, it won’t be long before Brafman is defending another high-profile star.

-Yet despite reports of covert Hip-Hop police squads from New York to Miami, Brafman is skeptical: “Since 9/11, there’s a greater need for police resources beyond following some R&B singer around to his next gig, so I’m not certain it’s going on anymore.”
+Yet despite continuing reports about covert hip-hop police squads, trailing rappers from New York to Miami, Brafman is dubious — even if the results could potentially help his bottom line.
+“Since 9/11, there’s a greater need for police resources beyond following some R&B singer around to his next gig, so I’m not certain it’s going on anymore.”